csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

 In this lab, you will:

 -   Provision a new Autonomous Database
--   Connect to it via SQL Developer
+-   Connect to the Autonomous Database instance via SQL Developer
 ### Prerequisites

 * This lab requires completion of the **Get Started** section in the Contents menu on the left.